telekom-mms/sectpmctl/README.md

 We also assume a normal installation of Ubuntu 22.04 desktop with erasing the disk and using LVM and encryption.
 Otherwise an installation is possible but currently undocumented.
 A preseed installation is also possible but currently undocumented as well.

-In this initial version no password is requested while booting.
-That means that you should supply a BIOS start password.
-It is planed to release an update shortly which implements a TPM + password option.
-In that case a BIOS start password is not neccessary.
-Without either a BIOS start password or TPM + password, the device would boot up to the login screen and someone could try to read out the memory or find a bug in the login screen to recover the LUKS key.
+If you are not using the TPM + password option you should supply a BIOS start password.
+Without either a BIOS start password or
+TPM + password, the device would boot up to the login screen and someone could try to read out the memory or find a bug in the login screen to recover the LUKS key.

 Either way you should also supply a BIOS admin password.